byuccl/dac_sdc_2022/_labs/lab_3.md

 We are very concerned about wasted space, so we are going to be packing these bits in tight!

-The mapping from text action to binary acction is as follows:
+The mapping from text action to binary action is as follows:

 | Action       | Binary Value |
 | ------------ | ------------ |